satellite-image-deep-learning/techniques/README.md

 * [FSODM](https://github.com/lixiang-ucas/FSODM) -> Official Code for paper "Few-shot Object Detection on Remote Sensing Images" on [arxiv](https://arxiv.org/abs/2006.07826)
 * [Few-Shot Classification of Aerial Scene Images via Meta-Learning](https://www.mdpi.com/2072-4292/13/1/108/htm) -> 2020 publication, a classification model that can quickly adapt to unseen categories using only a few labeled samples

-## Self-supervised, unsupervised & contrastive learning
+## Self/semi/un-supervised & contrastive learning
-The terms self-supervised, unsupervised & contrastive learning are often used interchangably in the literature, and describe techniques using unlabelled data which is then clustered.
+The terms self-supervised, semi-supervised, un-supervised, contrastive learning & SSL describe techniques using un-labelled data.
 In general, the more classical techniques such as k-means classification or PCA are referred to as unsupervised, whilst newer techniques using CNN feature extraction or autoencoders are referred to as self-supervised.
 [Yann LeCun](https://braindump.jethro.dev/posts/lecun_cake_analogy/) has described self-supervised/unsupervised learning as the 'base of the cake': *If we think of our brain as a cake, then the cake base is unsupervised learning.
 The machine predicts any part of its input for any observed part, all without the use of labelled data.
 Supervised learning forms the icing on the cake, and reinforcement learning is the cherry on top.*
 * [Seasonal Contrast: Unsupervised Pre-Training from Uncurated Remote Sensing Data](https://devblog.pytorchlightning.ai/seasonal-contrast-transferable-visual-representations-for-remote-sensing-73a17863ed07) -> Seasonal Contrast (SeCo) is an effective pipeline to leverage unlabeled data for in-domain pre-training of remote sensing representations.
 Models trained with SeCo achieve better performance than their ImageNet pre-trained counterparts and state-of-the-art self-supervised learning methods on multiple downstream tasks. [paper](https://arxiv.org/abs/2103.16607) and [repo](https://github.com/ElementAI/seasonal-contrast)
 * [Train SimSiam on Satellite Images](https://docs.lightly.ai/tutorials/package/tutorial_simsiam_esa.html) using [Lightly](https://docs.lightly.ai/index.html) to generate embeddings that can be used for data exploration and understanding
 * [Unsupervised Learning for Land Cover Classification in Satellite Imagery](https://omdena.com/blog/land-cover-classification/)